a-thousand-channels/ORTE-backend/README.md

 ## Map to go feature

 ORTE Backend ist basically a backend which provides JSON and GeoJSON export of its layers and map.
 Since version 0.7 offers a "map to go" feature, where user can generate a static, Nuxt.js based website from their single layer (and its places) and place this site on their webspace.
+So you can get your frontend website and all defined data directly out of the application.

 ## Installation